MarcinOrlowski/laravel-api-response-builder/docs/docs.md

 #### Success ####

-To report success from your API, just conclude your Controller method with simple:
+To report success from your API, just conclude your Controller method with:

     return ResponseBuilder::success();